vyomasystems-lab/challenges-tlk1303/level1_design1/README.md

 # Level1_Design1 MUX Verification

 The verification environment is setup using [Vyoma's UpTickPro](https://vyomasystems.com) provided for the hackathon.
+The Desgin file provided for Hackathon is verified using the following Verification Environment.

 ![](mux_ss.png)